Stocks rise on Wall Street, but remain lower for the week

 AP Business Writer

-NEW YORK (AP) — Stocks rose in midday trading on Wall Street Thursday, but remain lower for the week after five straight losses.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Thursday, but remain lower for the week after five straight losses.

-U.S. crude oil prices edged 0.7% higher after bouncing around earlier in the day.
+U.S. crude oil prices were mostly unchanged after bouncing around earlier in the day.
 They hit their lowest point of the year a day earlier.

 Markets in Europe were mostly lower and markets in Asia were mixed.